JD Sports seeks cuts in store rents for ailing fashion arm Bank

 Healthy demand for trainers and casual wear at JD Sports' 580-store core sportswear business has driven strong profit growth for the company but the fashion arm, which includes chains such as Scotts and Bank, has failed to match the pace.

-The division posted rising operating losses of 8.2 million pounds for the six months to Aug.
+The division posted rising operating losses of 8.2 million pounds ($13 million) for the six months to Aug.
 2, with Bank, where management has been overhauled, a particular problem.

 Despite the bid to boost its under-performing stores, Cowgill said the Bank business had traded "reasonably well" through a difficult start to the autumn season, with warmer weather hitting clothing sales at many British retailers.